OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 <a name="pcie-error0"></a>
 The PCIe Avalon-ST to AXI4-Stream bridge monitors the PCIe link for errors and logs any such errors in the PCIE0_ERROR register (in PCIE0 feature region) and PCIE0_ERROR register in the GLBL_ERR private feature.
 The error bits in the PCIE0_ERROR register are sticky bits that you can only clear through software or through a system reset.
 Writing a 1 to the error field in the register clears the corresponding error bit.
 Writing a 1 to the corresponding bit in PCIE0_ERROR0_MASK masks the error.

 If you have other external FME features, you can add similar <external_module>_ERROR registers to this space.
-Please refer to the following spreadsheet: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/fme_csr_pcie.xls or the SystemVerilog file the SystemVerilog file src/common/fme/xls/d5005/FME_CSR.xls found [here](https://github.com/OFS/ofs-fim-common) for more details on this register.
+Please refer to the following spreadsheet, bbs/csr/stratix10/pac_d5005/fme_csr_pcie.xls,  [OFS D5005 FIM Github Branch] or the SystemVerilog file the SystemVerilog file src/common/fme/xls/d5005/FME_CSR.xls found [OFS FIM_COMMON Github Branch] for more details on this register.

 ---
 **NOTE**